A lot or a little?

 Is it any good?

-Snitch has an uphill struggle from the get-go.
+This moie has an uphill struggle from the get-go.
 Though its subject matter reeks of gravitas, it doesn't have the chops of a rich, complicated film like Traffic (despite a cast that includes the underused Sarandon and the top-rate Bratt), nor does it have the taut pacing of the Bourne movies.
-But for an action thriller with a message (that drug-sentencing laws for first-time offenders are massively unfair), it moves at a good clip and lets the plot, based on a true story, unspool in a straightforward, if pedestrian, manner.
+But for an action thriller with a message (that drug-sentencing laws for first-time offenders are massively unfair), Snitch moves at a good clip and lets the plot, based on a true story, unspool in a straightforward, if pedestrian, manner.

 So, yes, it's entertaining.
 Johnson doesn't exhibit much range, but it suffices.
 He's convincing as a father focused on getting the job done -- negotiating his son's release from jail -- no matter the cost.
 The back story has just enough layering that we care a bit for the characters, and maybe even the social issues the film tries to illuminate.
 Snitch is no trailblazer, though not every movie has to be.
 It's really more of a two-and-a-half-star film than a three, but we'll give it the extra half star, anyway, for the eye-opening, fast-moving story.